 - SDR support or no SDR support

-- Customer success handoff and what the AE owns after close
+- Customer success handoff and what the AE owns post-close

-- Territory type: geographic, vertical, named accounts, open territory
+- Territory type: geographic, vertical, named accounts, or open territory

 If you have historical earnings data, use it.
 If you do not, do not make up numbers.
 State what is known and how the plan is structured.

-This is where you separate yourself from the companies that are just “hiring another salesperson.”
+This is where you separate yourself from companies that are just "hiring another salesperson."
+Show the candidate you have thought about their ability to succeed, not just their ability to work hard.

-- Lead sources: inbound, outbound, marketing qualified leads, partner referrals
+- Lead sources: inbound, outbound, MQLs, partner referrals

-- Tools: CRM, sales engagement platform, call recording, quoting, contracts
+- Tools: CRM, sales engagement platform, call recording, quoting

 - Sales enablement: training, messaging, competitive intel